nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Reminder for tasks that are due soon: `reminder`

-1. Shows the number of days prior to a task's date and time to remind that it is due soon.
+1. Shows a numerical value in days.
+The value is the number of days prior to a task's date to remind that it is due soon.

     Format: `reminder`